to place it on page-->

 How to Knit the Pyramid Stitch: Easy Textured Pattern

 The Pyramid Knit Stitch is a geometric pattern that creates a series of symmetrical triangle shapes across your fabric, reminiscent of ancient stone pyramids.
-This reversible and textured stitch is perfect for projects that need structure and style, such as dishcloths, blankets, scarves, cowls, cushion covers, and even sweaters.
+This textured stitch is perfect for projects that need structure and style, such as dishcloths, blankets, scarves, cowls, cushion covers, and even sweaters.

 The right side is showing on a swatch knitted with the pyramid stitch patternKnit Pyramid Pattern